dogandpony/senior-frontend-test/README.md

 ## Deadline

 Please submit your test as a Github repository URL, along with a readme file containing instructions on how to set up and run your application.
+If you'd like to submit a _private repository_, please remember to add [Caio](https://github.com/CaioCosta) and [Bill](https://github.com/billaddison) with viewer access to the repository.

 The deadline for submissions is **Monday, 12th of October**. _Submissions will not be accepted after this date._

 ## Tips